JemWritesCode/42WebDevPiscine/README.md

 #### Ex03:
 - Recreating the who command.
 (The who utility displays a list of all users currently logged on, showing for each user the login name, tty name, the date and time of login, and hostname if not local.)
+- The instructions mention "utmp" -- this is actually login records. (man utmp for info)

 ## Day03